rurban/smhasher/README.md

 ## Combination tests

-I dont know what these tests do in detail yet.
+I don't know what these tests do in detail yet.

 <pre>
     [[[ Keyset 'Combination Lowbits' Tests ]]] - BeagleHash_32_112